Home OrganisingLiving Room Ideas

 Ideas to Organise and Decorate Your Entertainment Unit

 According to TVtechenology.com, 80% of households worldwide own at least one TV set.
-We use TV not only watching free-to-air TV programs, but also paid TVs like Netflix, watching Youtube clips and browsing the Internet.
+We use TVs not only watching free-to-air TV programs but also paid services like Netflix, watching YouTube clips, and browsing the Internet.

-And if you own a TV, the chances are you own a sound system and perhaps a DVD player or Playstation 4.
-So you would have multiple cords housed in your TV unit like a bird nest.
+If you own a TV, chances are you also have a sound system and perhaps a PlayStation.
+So, you might have multiple cords housed in your TV unit, resembling a bird’s nest.
 I can see you nodding.
-Here I am going to show you how to be organised and to style your TV unit.
+Here, I am going to show you how to be organised and style your TV unit.

 Own Less Devices